This project takes an old, wood-framed window and prints of watercolor bird paintings to create a unique work of art.

 Because the creativity does not stop with the paint brush, Barb soon came up with this repurposed window frame idea for displaying the prints as a gift for a friend.
 There’s a few tips to know for making this project and we have provided the materials list and steps (below).

 There are plenty of old wood-framed windows out there in garages and second-hand shops, but the key is to pick one that will match the dimensions of the art work.

 - If the choice of art is priority, get it first.
 Then search for a window with glass panes of the same size and quantity.

-- If you are using Barb’s bird prints, we’ve listed some size considerations below.
+- If you are using Barb’s bird prints (update: no longer available), we’ve listed some size considerations below.

 - You could also use pages from old books or magazines.
 If so, choose copyright-free/public domain materials and have them colour-copied at a print shop on acid-free paper with fade protection for better durability.
 Older printed materials may fade, yellow, or stick to the glass.

 - Be sure the window structure is strong and does not contain lead-based paint.